microsoft/fast/CONTRIBUTING.md

 }
 ```

 Running `yarn change` will walk you through a CLI process for generating change files.
 The process will walk you through selecting the type of change as well as ask you to provide a description of any changes.
-As a convenience, the utiliity looks to provide recent commit messages for use in the description. *For changes which do not affect the published package(s), please use "none" when selecting the change type*.
+As a convenience, the utility looks to provide recent commit messages for use in the description. *For changes which do not affect the published package(s), please use "none" when selecting the change type*.

 More information on the change process and change types can be found on the [beachball website](https://microsoft.github.io/beachball/cli/change.html#change).